kelzier/security-notes/Network/sniffing/wifi.md

 ## Attacking WPA2-PSK
 WPA2-PSK is the most widely used protocol used for securing Wi-Fi, although WPA3 is starting to gain popularity.

 To crack WPA2-PSK, the hash of the password must be captured and then cracked offline using a tool like `hashcat`.
-This passord hash can be captured by sniffing the network traffic until the client sends it to the AP, this can either be done stealthily by waiting or by forcing the client to disconnect from the AP.
+This password hash can be captured by sniffing the network traffic until the client sends it to the AP, this can either be done stealthily by waiting or by forcing the client to disconnect from the AP.

 The first step is to put the wireless adapter into [monitor mode](#monitor-mode) and then running: